makma/fingerprintjs.com/content/index/account-takeover.md

       iconAlt: Social engineering
       iconTitle: Social engineering
 blocks:
-  - markdown__Content: Account fraud can take many forms.
+  - content: Account fraud can take many forms.
 Whether by brute force or individual actors testing purchased credentials, uniquely identifying your website visitors will provide the best defense against account takeovers.
 FingerprintJS seamlessly meshes into your tech stack to run in